Students join GUC through TradesFormers program

 A pair of rising seniors from Pitt County have been selected to work at Greenville Utilities as pre-apprentice linemen through the local TradesFormers program.

-Isaiah Edwards of J.H.
-Rose High School and Malachi Wolf of Farmville Central High School signed with GUC to participate in the program on Monday.
+Malachi Wolf of Farmville Central High School and Isaiah Edwards of J.H.
+Rose High School signed with GUC to participate in the program on Monday.

 TradesFormers is designed to connect high school students with growing industry trades in our area, a news release from GUC said.
 As an industry-led initiative started by local trades companies, partners like GUC work closely with Pitt County Schools, Pitt Community College, and other community partners to address skills needs and gaps.